digitallawyer/openlegaldictionary/_definitions/venditioni-exponas.md

 ---
 title: Venditioni Exponas
 permalink: "/definitions/venditioni-exponas.html"
 body: Lat.
 You expose to sale.
-This ls the name of a writ
+This is the name of a writ
 published_at: '2018-07-07'
 layout: post
 ---